Skip to content

 Google Calendar appointment schedule integrates deeply with Google Workspace

 As you can probably guess, Google Calendar appointment schedule integrates seamlessly with all the relevant apps in Google Workspace.
-So if you're a Google Workspace user, the feature will blend in nicely with how you already work.
+So if you're a Google Workspace user, it'll blend in nicely with how you already work.

 For example, once a meeting is booked, you can create a Google Doc to capture meeting notes directly from the calendar invite.